The Law of Love

 means "makes me feel good."
 It is a very bad translation of the Bible Greek

 word in most Bibles which really means "Do The Right Thing regardless of

 the cost."
 Preachers sometimes try to explain the difference from the pulpit,

 but their redefinition is mostly lost on the people sitting in the pews.
 In

 all my life I only knew of one (maybe two) people who actually did the

-Bible kind of Charity, neither of them pastors who knew the difference.
+Bible kind of Charity, neither of them pastors (including several who could

 Today we look at "Law" with particular reference to God's Law, the Torah

 of God, written down by Moses in the four books Exodus through Deuteronomy

 -- Genesis is history, not law, mostly eyewitness documents written by